tayloraburgess/fielding-chat/README.md

 Once you have a list of user URLs, or have created some users, you can GET their representation at this endpoint.
 You can also:

 - PUT updated user information to this endpoint (using the same template as POST above).
 You'll receive a URL for the updated resource in response.
-- DELETE the user resource (note: this will also delete any messages associated with the user and remove the users from any associated logs)
+- DELETE the user resource (note: this will also delete any messages associated with the user and remove the users from any associated logs).

 ### /api/v1/messages

-Messages contain text, and are attached to a particular user.
+Messages contain text, and have a "user" property--you'll probably want this to be the user that sent or wrote the message.
 To get a list of existing messages, send a GET request to this endpoint.
 Like /api/v1/users, you can also POST to this endpoint to create a new message.
 Follow this data format for POST:

 ```
 {